 Temperatures are still low – very low.
 It’s one of the coldest times to visit Banff and Lake Louise, but it’s one of the best times to visit Lake Louise if you want to ski epic powder at Lake Louise Ski Resort!

 It’s still a great time of year to spend days on the slopes and nights back at the lodge warming up.

 Lake Louise Weather in March

-The average temperature in March creeps above freezing (finally) up to around 4°C. The sun shines over the mountains this time of year (12 hours a day, people), the snow glistens, but it is still very much winter at Lake Louise.
+The average temperature in March creeps above freezing (finally) up to around 4°C. The sun shines over the mountains this time of year (almost 12 hours a day), and the snow glistens, but it is still very much winter at Lake Louise.
 Ski season is still in full swing; and you’ll probably still get some epic powder days if you go skiing at Lake Louise Ski Resort.

 Lake Louise Weather in April

 Sadly I’m here to report that the weather in April in Banff is still very much wintery, especially in higher-up elevation places like Lake Louise.
 Overall, it’s not the best time to visit Banff.

 That being said, Spring is starting to show up, especially towards the end of the month.
 The average temperature is 11°C, and the snow is beginning to become slushy and spring-like.
 You can still walk on the frozen lake and skate.